Fine Music Patrons

 Her opera Schneewittchen und die 77 Zwerge opened at Komische Oper Berlin on the 1st November 2015.
 The dance piece Three Dancers, choreographed by Didy Veldman, to Elena’s music had been premiered at Sadler’s Wells, London, on the 3rd November 2015.

-Two more world premieres, this time at the Sydney Opera House, are programmed for autumn 2016: The Witching Hour, a concerto for 8 double basses and orchestra, and Singing Trees for string orchestra, commissioned by the Australian World Orchestra and the Australian Chamber Orchestra respectively.
+Two more world premieres, in 2016 The Witching Hour, a concerto for 8 double basses and orchestra, and Singing Trees for string orchestra, commissioned by the Australian World Orchestra and the Australian Chamber Orchestra respectively were performed at the Sydney Opera House..

 Elena Kats-Chernin's music is published exclusively by Boosey & Hawkes.